Pavel-Durov/blog/src/hexagonal-architecture-and-its-practical-application/README.md

 A hexagon is a six-sided polygon, so one might think that there are `6` components in **HA**, but we counted only `3` so far 🤔!
 If anything, it should've been called Triangular Architecture!

-According to the author, the term "**Hexagonal**" is used not because of the number `6` significance or the beast 🤘 [2].
-It's about aesthetics and convenience.
+According to the author, the term "**Hexagonal**" is used not because of the number `6` significance or the beast 🤘.
+It's about aesthetics and convenience [2].
 The idea is to allow architectural drawings with enough room to insert both **Ports** and **Adapters** as needed without the constraints of a one-dimensional layered drawing.

 # HA features